readren/json-facile/README.md

 	}
 }
 ```
-The compiler error is preceded by an info message that explains the cause: * Unsupported situation while building a `Parser[limitations1.Thing]`: two implementations, `class Ball` and `class Box`, have a field with the same name ("weight") but different type.*
+The compiler error is preceded by an info message that explains the cause: *"Unsupported situation while building a `Parser[limitations1.Thing]`: two implementations, `class Ball` and `class Box`, have a field with the same name ("weight") but different type."*

 This limitation is a consequence of a design decision: configuration simplicity and execution speed is more important than support of rare or easily avoidable use cases.